NicholasTD07/TDPagedScrollView.swift/README.md

 <img src="./Graphics/showcase.gif" alt="Demo app" width="320">

-This is a UI widget for showing views/images in a `UIScrollView` with `UIPageControl` on the bottom of the scroll view.
-It can also be configured to show the views/images in a head tail connected looping way, like the scroll view at the top of the App Store.
+This is a UI widget for showing views/images in a `UIScrollView` with a `UIPageControl` on the bottom of the scroll view.
+It can also be configured to show views or images in a head tail connected looping way, like the scroll view at the top of the App Store.

 ## Setup